pkrajanand/PetOwner/README.md

 # PetOwner

-A small application which achieves the following:

-1. Create a database with two tables PET & OWNER with at least 3 records each (owners linked to pets) using a DB of your choice
+1. An in-memory H2 database with two tables PET & OWNER.
+Setup data consists of 3 owner records and 4 pet records that are owned by different owners.

-2. Create a java application which exposes three HTTP JSON REST APIs (feel free to choose any Java framework you are familiar with):
+2. A backend application that exposes three HTTP JSON REST APIs
 	1. GET /owners (list all owners (first name, last name, city, pet_id))
 	2. GET /pets (list all pets (name, birthday, owner_id))
 	3. POST /pet (create new pet record)
-3. Create a React (webpack) SPA (feel free to use a boilerplate of your choice) which interfaces with the Java based API to list owners, pets and create new pets.
+3. A frontend that connects to backend server mentioned above to list owners, pets and create new pets.

 ## Development Environment